 - Registration as a sex offender

 - Loss of gun rights

 Being guilty of a crime does not mean that you should have to face the harshest possible punishment.
 Prosecutors are often willing to negotiate a plea bargain to expedite your conviction and avoid a lengthy trial.
 A criminal defense lawyer can help you work out the best possible deal.

 Ensuring Your Rights Are Protected

 Experienced attorneys may be better able to call to mind the criminal procedure law they need when they need it.
 This may allow them to find loopholes that a person representing themself might have missed that may have helped their case.

 Attorneys may be better able to tell when evidence is being used improperly.
 As such, they can move to have the evidence thrown out.
 It would then be ruled inadmissible at trial and would potentially weaken the prosecution’s case.

-In a nutshell, you may want to consider hiring a Los Angeles criminal defense attorney if you have been charged with a crime in the city of LA.
-This is because an attorney may be better equipped to shoot holes in the prosecution’s case against you, or to find those holes that you might have otherwise missed in representing yourself.
+In a nutshell, you may want to consider hiring an L.A. criminal defense attorney if you have been charged with a crime in the city of Los Angeles.
+This is because an attorney may be better equipped to shoot holes in the prosecution’s case against you or to find those holes that you might have otherwise missed in representing yourself.

 If you are on the verge of pleading guilty to a crime, you may want to consider hiring a criminal defense attorney to help manage your case.
 Give us a call or fill out the form to the right, and we can provide you with a free case evaluation with no obligation to retain our firm.